 The best ways to get external guidance and reviews might include;

 This is when a borrower seeks advice from well-recognized consultants for their expertise in environmental sustainability and other aspects of green loan administration.
 Any second-party opinion may also be categorized as a consultant review.

 This type of green loan review requires a borrower’s green loan or related loan framework to be certified through external assessment standards.

 The assessment standards dictate the criteria.
 And qualified third parties or certifiers test the criteria.

 As a borrower, you might also have qualified parties (auditors or ESGs rating services) verify your green loan, related green loan framework, and underlying assets.

-Unlike certification, verification looks at the alignment of the green projects with the internal standards or claims by the borrower.
+Unlike certification, verification looks at the alignment of green projects with internal standards or claims by the borrower.